 \section{Numerical Experiment}

-In this section, we will first introduce the simulation settings for examples in Figure~\ref{fig:bootstrap_bias}, \ref{fig:bias_reduction_plot}, and~\ref{fig:bootstrap_CI_example}, and then study the performance of different types of bootstrap confidence intervals in terms of coverage and width.
+In this section, we first introduce the simulation settings for the examples in Figures~\ref{fig:bootstrap_bias}, \ref{fig:bias_reduction_plot}, and \ref{fig:bootstrap_CI_example}.
+We then study the performance of different types of bootstrap confidence intervals in terms of coverage and width.

-We construct the fixed edge connectivity model $P$ as an instance of DCSBM with $K=3$ communities and $n = |V| = 600$ nodes.
+We construct the fixed edge-probability matrix $P$ as an instance of the DCSBM with $K=3$ communities and $n=|V|=600$ nodes.
 Let

 be the block-wise connectivity matrix.
-For each node $i$, let $g_i \in \{1, 2, 3\}$ be its community label.
-We evenly divide the labels $\{g_1,\ldots, g_n\}$ into three groups, so that
+For each node $i$, let $g_i\in\{1,2,3\}$ be its community label.
+We divide the nodes evenly into three communities, so that